OFS/opae-sdk/plugin/README.md

 plugins, and an OPAE application that uses the OPAE API.
 An OPAE plugin is a software library that can be loaded dynamically at runtime and is either specific to a given platform or is a proxy for one or more remote endpoints.
-OPAE plugins use the OPAE API for its prototype definitions but are free to use any internal data structures and functions in their implementations.
+OPAE plugins use the OPAE API for their prototype definitions but are free to use any internal data structures and functions in their implementations.
 While it is not required that a plugin implements the complete OPAE API, it is required, however, to adhere to the plugin interface.
 Futhermore, any OPAE